jaspector

 Pecos County only requires permits for on-site sewage facilities (OSSF).
 The county has no zoning or general building-permit regulations.
 The county does not have building codes and permits other than OSSF.

-Typical processing time is 30 days for OSSF approval or denial by permitting authority (per TCEQ rules).
+Building permit processing times in unincorporated Pecos County, TX typically run 30 days for OSSF approval or denial by permitting authority (per TCEQ rules).
 No public processing-time estimate for road, fire, or occupancy inquiries..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Pecos County, TX.
 The following work is generally exempt: Qualifying single-family dwelling on a tract of 10 acres or more may be exempt from OSSF permit if all statutory distance and discharge conditions are met; Certain emergency repairs may proceed without a permit if reported to the permitting authority within 72 hours after repairs begin; Certain older grandfathered OSSF systems may remain exempt under TCEQ rules if they meet applicable conditions.
 Note: These exemptions apply to OSSF work under state-level TCEQ rules, not to a county general building-permit program (which Pecos County does not have).
+When in doubt, confirm with the local building department before starting work.